 Bristol is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bristol is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Bristol who work in sales jobs (13.24%), office and administrative support (10.23%), and management occupations (10.00%).

-Bristol’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Bristol’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Bristol is worth considering.

-The education level of Bristol citizens is very high relative to the national average among all cities (21.84%): 35.27% of adults in Bristol have a bachelor's degree or even advanced degree.
+The citizens of Bristol are very well educated compared to the average community in the nation: 35.27% of adults in Bristol have a bachelor's degree or even advanced degree.

 The people who call Bristol home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bristol residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bristol include English, Irish, French Canadian, French, and German.